Lisa Smith is under investigation for terror offences, Garda confirms

 Separate investigation

 Gardaí are also investigating Alexandr Bekmirzaev, an Irish citizen originally from Belarus, for similar offences.
-Mr Bekmiraev is also being held by the Kurdish authorities in Syria on suspicion of Isis membership.
+Mr Bekmirzaev is also being held by the Kurdish authorities in Syria on suspicion of Isis membership.

-Assistant Garda Commissioner for Security and Intelligence Michael O’Sullivan said earlier that an estimated 30 Irish people have travelled abroad to fight, of which 16 are now dead.
+Assistant Garda Commissioner for Security and Intelligence Michael O’Sullivan said an estimated 30 Irish people have travelled abroad to fight, of which 16 are now dead.

 Five have returned to Ireland, where they were subject to investigation and assessment by gardaí, he told The Irish Examiner.